Plausibility of Capture into High-Obliquity States for Exoplanets in the M Dwarf Habitable Zone: Analysis

 \section{Analysis}

 We now consider our findings as a whole, after applying the the methodology described in Section \ref{sec:methods} to our sample of known M dwarf multi-planet systems.
 In Section \ref{sec:frequencies}, we compare the two relevant frequencies: the estimated orbital precession frequency $g$ for each planet pair, and their spin precession frequencies $\alpha$.
 From these estimates, we quantify at a population level the fraction of cases in which these frequency distributions overlap.
-In Section \ref{sec:obliquities}, we go on to estimate the degree of obliquity excitation for subsample of the planets with favorable $\alpha/g$ ratios.
+In Section \ref{sec:obliquities}, we go on to estimate the degree of obliquity excitation for subsample of the planets with favorable $\alpha/|g|$ ratios.
 Combining these obliquity values with their planetary orbital periods in Section \ref{sec:rotation}, we infer the resulting planetary rotation rates.
-Finally, in Section \ref{sec:cassini_hz}, we compare two relevant orbital separation ranges: (1) the orbital separations that are likeliest to result in Cassini State 2 capture and (2) the nominal range of orbital separations that bracket the ``habitable zone."
-We investigate the dependence of this overlap on stellar effective temperature.